 Don’t get sucked in and ensure you qualify the experience and track record before you take their word for it.
 Don’t believe everything you read and see.

 What is your advice for people who want and need to exercise at the moment but are finding it difficult being out of their usual exercise routine?

 Work within the situation and apply yourself to what you can.
 Remember, sometimes all you need is a movement to activate muscles and to increase the heart rate.
 This is the time to create some bodyweight routines which you can carry around with you as all you need is space.
 You can often achieve results in the same way as pounding that treadmill or pumping the cross trainer by using the movement of the body to obtain what you need.
 I will be releasing some body weight hit workouts on the Bamford IGTV very soon.

 Do you have any basic exercises we can do at home to raise energy and stay in shape?

-Firstly, I would definitely recommend planning your workout before you start and ensure you have a great playlist lined up which can keep you motivated.
+Firstly, I would definitely recommend planning your workout before you start and ensuring you have a great playlist lined up which can keep you motivated.
 Sometimes it is worth keeping it simple.
-Putting in a 30 minute HIIT of maximum effort is a good approach to support your cardiovascular system and ensure you obtain a good calorie output from fat and sugar.
-Use your bodyweight to move in way to elevate your heart rate to 70-80% effort and then recover before repeating.
-Example 30 seconds of jump squats or spot sprints before slowing your movement down to allow your heart rate to lower.
-Applying yourself to a 30 minute series of intervals will serve you well when training from home.
+Putting in a 30-minute HIIT of maximum effort is a good approach to support your cardiovascular system and ensure you obtain a good calorie output from fat and sugar.
+Use your body weight to move in a way to elevate your heart rate to 70-80% effort and then recover before repeating.
+For example 30 seconds of jump squats or spot sprints before slowing your movement down to allow your heart rate to lower.
+Applying yourself to a 30-minute series of intervals will serve you well when training from home.

-The whole world is going through a difficult time at the moment, have you been through any difficult experiences personally and what is the best advise you have learnt from these?
+The whole world is going through a difficult time at the moment, have you been through any difficult experiences personally and what is the best advice you have learnt from these?

-For more information on James Golden see is Instagram page @aka_thefitnesspro
+For more information on James Golden see his Instagram page @aka_thefitnesspro